Mann gegen Mann: Background and songwriting

 The text, which deals with the subject of homosexuality in terms of content, remains largely ambiguous in its message, dealing with both homophilia and homophobia.
 This is quite intentional, as Paul Landers and Oliver Riedel explained in an interview:

 This ambiguity is achieved through artificial elements consisting of complex but open-ended linguistic images and allusions, for example: Ich nehm mein Schicksal in die Hand/Mein Verlangen ist bemannt ("I take my fate into my own hands/My desire is manned") or In meiner Kette fehlt kein Glied/Wenn die Lust von hinten zieht ("In my chain no link is missing/When lust pulls from behind").
 In the further lyrics of the song, homophobia is also made an issue several times.
 Negative views of homosexuality are also presented in three two-liners: Mein Geschlecht schimpft mich Verräter/Ich bin der Alptraum aller Väter ("My gender calls me traitor/I am the nightmare of all fathers").
 In between, the negatively connoted German exclamation Schwule! ("Gays!") also occurs.

 In the process, the first four stanzas create a quasi-homosexual utopia with partly subtle but also relatively clear allusions.
-Thus "little prince" is a symbol for the penis, but also for the object of desire in contrast to the queen.
+Thus in Trag ich den kleinen Prinz im Sinn / Ein König ohne Königin ("I keep the Little Prince in mind / A king without a queen"), "little prince" is a symbol for the penis, but also for the object of desire in contrast to the queen.
 At the same time, it is an allusion to The Little Prince (1943), a novella written by the French writer and aviator Antoine de Saint-Exupéry.
 Rammstein singer Till Lindemann uses a deliberately soft singing style that differs from his otherwise masculine singing voice.
 The chorus, which is much more expressive and aggressive, uses everyday language, including the phrase Gleich und gleich gesellt sich gern ("Birds of a feather flock together").

 Christian Diemer, musicologist and Germanist, subjected both the music video and the lyrics to a deeper hermeneutic examination, and came to the following conclusion: